 Board clerk (and deputy finance director) Steve Kraus called for Monday’s special meeting to revisit that vote.
 Showing up was the previously-missing board member, Frederick W. Meier Jr., who voted “yes” in a new vote.

-Hopes and Doubts
+Hopes over Doubts

 Approval came only after the panel worked through 40 minutes of questions and expressions of guarded optimism and gnawing doubts about the feasibility of the project that has been stalled since 2005 and is scheduled to take another 15-to-20 years to complete.